-'The Isle of Wight AONB will remain a beautiful, thriving landscape cared for and appreciated by all'.
+'The Isle of Wight AONB will remain a beautiful, thriving landscape cared for and appreciated by all.'

-The Isle of Wight AONB remains nationally renowned as an important and treasured landscape.
+The Isle of Wight AONB remains nationally recognised as an important and biodiverse landscape.
 People, who live, work and visit the area value, appreciate and understand its special qualities and support its continued conservation and enhancement.
-People are able to experience 'Dark Skies' and peace and tranquillity as part of the experience of living and working in or visiting the AONB.
+People can experience 'Dark Skies' and peace and tranquillity as part of the experience of living and working in or visiting the AONB.
 Seascapes remain an important part of the character of the AONB and its Heritage Coasts.

-Information on the natural and historic environment and landscape has enabled us to ensure that policies and the decisions taken have conserved and enhanced the special characteristics of the Island's finest landscapes, giving the AONB a strong identity and 'sense of place'.
+Policies and the decisions taken, based on sound evidence around the natural and historic environment and landscape, have conserved and enhanced the special characteristics of the Island's finest landscapes, giving the AONB a strong identity and 'sense of place'.

-Climate change adaptation has, and continues, to take place in a way which conserves and enhances the natural beauty of the area whilst supporting the needs of local communities, rural businesses and the land use sector.
+Anthropogenic climate change has, and continues, to take place in a way which threatens the conservation and enhancement the natural beauty of the area as well as the needs of local communities, rural businesses and the land use sector.
+Mitigation of these influences are an important part of this Plan.

-Farming and woodland management remain central to the beauty of the landscape.
-Local processing facilities and markets provide essential incomes, and allow sustainable approaches to farming and land management that conserve and enhance the AONB.
+Farming and woodland management remain central to the continued conservation and enhancement of the beauty of the landscape.
+Local processing facilities and markets provide essential incomes and allow sustainable approaches to farming and land management that conserve and enhance the AONB.